 Since the beginning of the 21st century, the problem of the development of regional security has become increasingly relevant in international politics.
 Of particular concern is the post-Soviet space, which remains in the most difficult process of transformation.
 Continue reading

-Foreign Intervention in Civil Wars now available from Cambridge Scholars Publishing
+Rhetorical Criticism in Communication Studies: Workshop for a Dream now available from Cambridge Scholars Publishing

-Cambridge Scholars Publishing is pleased to announce the publication of Foreign Intervention in Civil Wars by Jung-Yeop Woo.
+Cambridge Scholars Publishing is pleased to announce the publication of Rhetorical Criticism in Communication Studies: Workshop for a Dream by Georgina Gabor.

 This book focuses on seven entries in Carl R. Burgchardt’s Readings in Rhetorical Criticism, to which it adds a complementary effort.
 While maintaining a strategy of ongoing dialogue with both the prospective reader and the texts under scrutiny, the book acknowledges the author’s privileged moment of essential identification and represents a step out of the limiting frame of the inherently political character of inquiry.
 This allows the book to present personal narrative about guidance by specific critics such as Edwin Black, Forbes Hill, Karlyn Khors Campbell, Kenneth Burke, William Lewis, and Raymie McKerrow through the labyrinth of “that Leviathan, the public mind” (H. Wichelns).
 Continue reading

 The Process of Politicization: How Much Politics Does a Society Need? now available from Cambridge Scholars Publishing